cronblocks/eserial-qt/README.md

 # ESerial - Qt

-The documentation / README in this project is kept release-wise, therefore, checkout an individual release to see what features it offers.
+Documentation in this project is kept release-wise, therefore, checkout README for an individual release to see what features it includes.